goschtl/zope/z3c.indexer/trunk/src/z3c/indexer/README.txt

 - The default IIndexer adapter will lookup a IIndexValue multi adapter for each (object, index) tuple and get the right value from this adapter.
 You can register custom IIndexer adapters for your objects if you like to avoid this additional adapter call.

-- Each obj, index pair can have a IIndexValue multi adapter which knows how to get the value which get indexed.
-Only needed if no IIndexer adapter is available for your custom object.
+(XXX: This is not actually true, is this pattern deprecated?)

 - Everything is explicit.
 This means that there's no default actions on the IntIdAddedEvent by.
 But you can easily write your own subscriber if